 - In a large non-stick skillet, over medium heat, cook the crumbled sausages ( or sausage patties) for a few minutes until they are brown on both sides, about 3 to 4 minutes.
 Don't worry, they will finish cooking in the stuffing while baking in the oven.

 - Meanwhile, finely mince the onions using a mini chopper, or food processor.
 Set aside.

 - Pour the stuffing mixture into your prepared baking dish.
 Spread evenly.
 Scatter across the top with pieces of butter, about 9 slices across the top.
 Then COVER with foil wrap.
 (Here is where you can refrigerate until ready to bake, up to 2 days.
-If you refrigerate, allow the stuffing to sit on counter to warm up to room temperature, at least 1 hour before baking).
+If you refrigerate, allow the stuffing to sit on the counter to warm up to room temperature, at least 1 hour before baking.

 - Serves 10 to 12